 First, What Happens If You’re Late On a Payment?

 If you miss a payment on your mortgage, your lender reports the late mortgage payment.
-A late mortgage payment is called delinquency on your credit report.
+A new mortgage payment is called delinquency on your credit report.
 The delinquency remains on your report for seven years.
 Even missing a single mortgage payment negatively affects your credit score.
 The longer you go without bringing the account current, the more significant the impact on your credit score.

 If payments stop altogether, the loan becomes delinquent and goes into default.
 The default status continues for roughly 90 days.
 At this point, the lender usually reaches out to the homeowner about the balance of the loan.
 If the homeowner cannot pay, the lender may file a Notice of Foreclosure and file foreclosure documents in court.

 This part of the process usually takes 120 days to nine months to complete.
 The homeowner can challenge this process in court.

 - Act Fast: It’s hard to accept financial hardship when it happens.
 Denying your difficulties with money makes the situation worse.
 Luckily options are available to you.
 Time is of the essence when it comes to receiving support.
 Be proactive!
 When you wait to explore what could help you, you reduce the options that are available to you.

 - Contact the Consumer Financial Protection Bureau: Talk to a housing counselor about your options.
 Their professional expertise is precious.
 It’s also comforting to get their support before approaching your lender.

 - Contact Your Lender: Lenders want their money.
 But helping you keep your home is advantageous for them too.
 If the market is not stable, the lender stands to lose money when they repossess your home.